Similar Triangles Introduction

 Once the little kids fall asleep, we'll move on to a wholesome Rick Moranis twofer that we're sure your parents will appreciate: Honey, I Shrunk the Kids and Honey, I Blew Up the Kid, the stories of a goofy scientist dad whose latest at-home experiments result in tiny teenagers surviving the backyard jungle and one giant baby terrorizing the Las Vegas strip.
 That's what Hollywood's about, baby.

 Finally, after your parents fall asleep, we'll light up the big screen with everyone's favorite man of mystery, Austin Powers: The Spy Who Shagged Me, as he takes on his time-traveling arch-nemesis Dr. Evil and the doctor's miniature sidekick, Mini-Me.

 Perhaps you've noticed a theme in our movie selections.
-For those of you more interested in giant tubs of butter-soaked popcorn than the party game where you name what it is that three things have in common, we'll go ahead and spell it out.
+For those of you more interested in giant tubs of butter-soaked popcorn than the party game where you name what three things have in common, we'll go ahead and spell it out.
 Each one features characters in miniature or in, well, largesse.
 They look like regular characters.
 They speak like regular characters.
 They behave like regular characters.
 They are, in fact, regular in every way except for their size.